MV Vipya: Investigation and court ruling

-An investigation led by Commander Hawke into the accident concluded that the reason for the accident was conducted, identifying two major causes for the ship sinking.
+An investigation led by Commander Hawke into the accident identified two major causes for the ship sinking.
 The first and primary reason was due to the decision of the ship's Captain Farguhanson not taking heed of inclement weather warnings from his crew.
 Some passengers also took notice of the inclement weather.
 The captain and the crew began disagreeing over concerns about severe weather, but the captain ordered the crew to continue towards their destination.
 According to the investigation he also ordered the main cargo hatch to be opened prematurely and made other poor decisions.
-A sentiment shared by the ships steward, Bemba Mpali whose account of the story in a BBC article suggested that the captain may have been under the influence of brandy.
+This sentiment was shared by the ship's steward, Bemba Mpali, whose account of the story in a BBC article suggested that the captain may have been under the influence of brandy.

 The second reason identified for the accident concerned the craftsmanship of the ship.
 The court questioned the ship surveyors, engineers, and managers.
-In a judgment read out by Commander Hawke, he pointed to the design and construction of the ship which faulted the boats designers and owners.
+In a judgment read out by Commander Hawke, he pointed to the design and construction of the ship which faulted the boat's designers and owners.
 They claimed that the ship builders did not make sure that hatches and companion ways were watertight.
 Some crew members and passengers also questioned the seaworthiness of the ship.
 Some claimed it was too heavy on top, others claimed that the wood was not suitable for the lake.

 Court inquiry and annulment

 The captain's family and Nyasaland Railway Company contested these findings in court through an appeal.
-Due to unknown reasons, the surviving African crew members account changed soon after, compelling the court to annul the original results of the investigation.
-Therefore, Commander Furghanson, was cleared of the charges of negligent seamanship in the East African Court of appeals.
+Due to unknown reasons, the surviving African crew members' account changed soon after, compelling the court to annul the original results of the investigation.
+Therefore, Commander Furghanson was cleared of the charges of negligent seamanship in the East African Court of appeals.
 To date, there is no official explanation as to why the brand-new ship sank.
-Since then, many accounts and narratives about the causes of the shipwreck have risen making it a cultural icon.
+Since then, many accounts and narratives about the causes of the shipwreck have risen, making it a cultural icon.